 China Imported Pocket Cloth Diapering System

-We'll get more into the subject of using China Imported Cloth Diapers in another post in this series, but for now – know that it is an inexpensive system to use when cloth diapering on a budget.
-Using the pocket cloth diapers from Comfy Rumps {review coming soon!}, you'll save a ton on pocket cloth diapers if you choose to go this route with pocket cloth diapers.
+Using the pocket cloth diapers from Comfy Rumps, you’ll save a ton on pocket cloth diapers if you choose to go this route with pocket cloth diapers.
 These are one size cloth diapers, so once your baby hits around 10 pounds, they should work all the way until they potty train!

 Line drying the shells will help prolong the life of pocket diapers so that they will last all the way through potty training on one child and maybe more.